tech-a-go-go/httping/readme.txt

 Please note that TCP fast open requires a Linux kernel of version 3.7 or more recent.

-'fftw3' support is only usefull if you include the ncurses interface.
+'fftw3' support is only useful if you include the ncurses interface.

 Debian package names:
 	ncurses requires libncursesw5-dev